shader-slang/slang/docs/building.md

 ## Windows Using Visual Studio

-Building from source is really only well supported for Windows users with Visual Studio 2015 or later.
-If you are on Windows, then you can just open `slang.sln` and build your desired platform/configuration.
+If you are using Visual Studio on Windows, then you can just open `slang.sln` and build your desired platform/configuration.

 The Visual Studio solution in the project is actually just generated using [`premake5`](https://premake.github.io/).
 See instructions in premake section below for further explanation.

+Whilst using the `slang.sln` solution is a fast and easy way to get a build to work, it does not make binary dependencies available (such as [slang-llvm](https://github.com/shader-slang/slang-llvm)).
+For that you should create the solution using [`premake5`](https://premake.github.io/) described in a later section.

 ## Other Targets